Updated 2023 December 2

 13.2 + 5 log d + 21.1 log r

 The comet was picked up at 11th magnitude in early December.
-It makes a close pass to the Earth in 2017 February when it could be 7th magnitude.
+It made a close pass to the Earth in 2017 February.

 Carl A Wirtanen discovered 46P/Wirtanen at Lick in 1948.
 It is in a chaotic orbit, and its perihelion distance was much reduced due to approaches to Jupiter in 1972 and 84.
 It has been reported to outburst, but BAA data suggests that it has just been rejuvenated after the perihelion distance was reduced.
 A December perihelion would give a close approach to the Earth, and as the present period is now less than 5.5 years this will be achieved in 2018, when the comet could reach 3rd magnitude.